WebAssembly/WASI/legacy/tools/witx-docs.md

-The WASI Subgroup is [migrating] away from `witx` and toward [Wit], because Wit provides much better support for non-C-like languages, better support for API virtualization, it has a path to integrating async behavior into WASI APIs in a comprehensive way, and it supports much more expression APIs, such as the ability to have `string`s and other types as return types in addition to just argument types.
+The WASI Subgroup is [migrating] away from `witx` and toward [Wit], because Wit provides much better support for non-C-like languages, better support for API virtualization, it has a path to integrating async behavior into WASI APIs in a comprehensive way, and it supports much more expressive APIs, such as the ability to have `string`s and other types as return types in addition to just argument types.
 At this point, the tooling for Wit is also a lot more sophisticated and the [Wit language] and [Canonical ABI] have much more